 FTC Disclosure: This post contains affiliate links.
 I receive customer referrals fees from companies on this website/post.
 All data & opinions are based on my experience as a paying customer or consultant to a paying customer.

 Ever since the first iPhone release, there have been ever-growing numbers of fitness, health, and diet tracking apps for people who have a goal to lose weight.

-One of those that has been a success is the Noom weight loss app which combines two excellent features: calorie tracking and personal diet coaching.
+One of those that has been a success is the Noom weight loss app which combines two excellent features: calorie tracking of foods and personal diet coaching.

-Many of my clients have been using it and showing me some of the functionality and advice they are getting.
+Many of my clients have been using the Noom health program and showing me some of the helpful functionality and advice they are getting.
 So I decided to try out Noom myself as well as diving deeper into other online Noom reviews and forums to see what it’s all about.